karuturi/karuturi.github.io/effective-java/chapter2.md

     }
 }
 ```
-In this example, we access the singleton instance using the INSTANCE field and call the sing() method.
+In this example, we access the singleton instance using the INSTANCE field and call the connect() method.

 #### Kotlin Implementation
 ```kotlin
 object DatabaseConnection {